Johnson–Jeffries riots: The riots

 It is unknown how many people were killed and injured during the riots, but it is estimated that between 11 and 26 people were killed and hundreds more injured.
-This article lists 19 people who were killed, including 17 blacks and 2 whites.
+These deaths included three black workers residing in a construction camp, which white gunmen opened fire upon during riots in Uvalda, Georgia and a black man in Wheeling, West Virginia, who was lynched for driving an expensive car as it was reminiscent of Jack Johnson's flamboyant lifestyle.